Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states

-Finally, we evaluate the observable: ${\cal R}=\frac{{\cal B}(B_c\to X(nS)l\nu_l)}{{\cal B}(B_c\to X(nS)\tau\nu_{\tau})}$ and our results are listed in Table VIII in comparison with other model predictions.
+Finally, we evaluate the observable: ${\cal R}=\frac{{\cal B}(B_c\to X(nS)l\nu_l)}{{\cal B}(B_c\to X(nS)\tau\nu_{\tau})}$ and our results are listed in Table \ref{tab8} in comparison with other model predictions.
 The CKM matrix elements do not contribute to the ratio ${\cal R}$.
-The uncertainties due to the model calculation and CKM parameter etc. are cancelled in calculating the observable ${\cal R}$.
-Therefore, contrary to other observables, the ratio ${\cal R}$, in which the production of $B_c$ meson is cancelled totally, provide an essential test on the applicability of any phenomenological model in the description of decay processes.
+The uncertainties due to the model calculation and CKM parameter etc. are cancelled in the evaluation of the observable ${\cal R}$.
+Therefore, contrary to other observables, the ratio ${\cal R}$, in which the production of $B_c$ meson is cancelled totally, provides an essential test of the phenomenological model used in the description of decay processes.
 Our predicted ${\cal R}$ for $B_c$ decays to charmonium states are comparable to other standard model predictions as shown in Table \ref{tab8}.
 However, in the absence of predicted data from established model approaches in the literature for $B_c$ decays to charm meson states, our predictions: ${\cal R}_{D}(2S)=1.523,\ {\cal R}_{D}(3S)=2.153,\ {\cal R}_{D^*}(2S)=2.298$ and ${\cal R}_{D^*}(3S)=2.5$ can be useful to identify the $B_c$-channels characterized by clear experimental signature.
-The departure of the SM predictions on ${\cal R}$ from the observed data would highlight the puzzle in flavor physics and failure of lepton flavor universality(LFU) hinting at the new physics beyond SM.
+The departure of the SM predictions on ${\cal R}$ from the observed data would highlight the puzzle in flavor physics and violation of lepton flavor universality(LFU) hinting at the new physics beyond SM.